 2. Complete a self-assessment check list

-To set up your workstation correctly yourself, use the following check lists:
+To set up your workstation correctly yourself, use our ergonomic checklist (intranet login required).

 If the self-assessment indicates that you need any changes or modifications to your workstation, do so to alleviate any problems.

 If step 1 and 2 are followed and still find the workstation to be uncomfortable a professional ergonomic assessment can be arranged to assess the workstation and provide adjustments and recommendations.
 This assessment will be at the expense of the College or Division, as will any additional equipment recommendations made.

 Assessments can be arranged by contacting La Trobe Health and Safety on 9479 2462 for assistance.